-As with anything that is worthwhile, this is not an easy task, and it may even come at the cost of perfect grades at times; however, this is a skill that will serve a student in the long-run, far beyond the mere duration of their school exams.
+As with anything that is worthwhile, this is not an easy task, and it may even come at the cost of perfect grades at times; however, this is a skill that will serve a student long term, far beyond the duration of school exams.

-We work on the assumption that both parents (and students) want us to be direct about shortcomings and strengths.
-As such, all parties involved are able to advance in the most effective way possible.
+We work on the assumption that both parents (and students) want us to be direct about shortcomings and strengths so that all parties involved are able to advance in the most effective way possible.

 We believe that all problems—if identified early enough—have a solution.
 Yes, that solution may entail a lot of work, but we are here to help.

-As such, a plan is the first item on the agenda with new JTC students; and, as we deem constructing plans such a critical life skill, we teach our students how to create one as opposed to handing it to them on a plate.
+As such, planning is always the first item on our agenda, and deeming it such a critical life skill, we always take it as an opportunity to teach students how to create one, as opposed to just handing it to them on a plate.

-With a plan in hand, students are able to finally see a clear path to success in their final exams.
+With a plan, students are finally able to visualise a clear path that will take them to success in their final exams.

-Leaving tasks to the last minute risks burnout and extreme stress.
+Leaving tasks to the last minute leads to burnout and extreme stress.
 We want to partake in the formation of organised and functional students—students that understand that there is space for hard work and fun if time management is mastered.